 I haven’t felt this good in months.

 It’s been three years since I lived in Stratford.
 I have a new house, a new job, new friends.
 I don’t laugh as much as I used to, but I’ve wormed my way in.
 I don’t write as much as I used to, but at least I pay the bills.
 I put my head down; I worked hard; I played it right.
 Of course things change.
-Jack is gone.
+Jess is gone.
 Many more of my old friends are gone.
 I haven’t been to Vicarage Road for a long time; today, I’m going on a pilgrimage.
 I need to remember.
 My memories are going grey.

 Getting out of Stratford station has become an experience I dread.
 I am mired in a multitude of stressed-out people, shooting in all directions; preachers shout in my face that Jesus is going to save me, whether I like it or not; and the new Westfield shopping centre dominates, perched atop of its huge staircase, its sheer size filling the air and stealing the light.
 I dive into the crowd and emerge on the other side unscathed and a bit frazzled.
 Walking to my old house only takes ten minutes.
 A low-pressure front is stifling the atmosphere; I feel sweaty and irritable, and the vibe on Vicarage Road is gloomy.
 I take a picture of the house with my phone, being careful not to be spotted by the tenants, who might think I am preparing to rob the house, or that I’m a terrorist.
 When I’ve loitered in front of the house as long as it’s acceptable, I walk away.
 This is kind of emotional and bullshit.
 Luckily, I know what to do.